Little Cottage Exterior Paint + Dutch Door Reveal

 This was a “during” photo with the door installed, paint samples on the cottage, and the beginnings of a new stone path getting started.
+We had completed some tasks, like installing new windows and getting a Roof Restoration Perth WA, so the project was well under way.
 It was a very busy few months.
 I had just started to plan a Fall porch when the opportunity to have my dream door came up, so they were put to the side to allow work to be done.

 This house is all kinds of wonky, and we paid a professional to come in and completely tear out the old frame, rebuild and hang the door.
 It’s an absolutely stunning wood door and there was no way Jim or I wanted to be responsible for not doing it the justice it deserves.

 Our installer did a beautiful job with the mess he was working with and the door opens and closes like a dream!
 We used a local company, Pacific Coast Restoration.
 They will be handling the demo and rebuild for the water damage that we discovered on the back side of the main house too.

 I selected matte black hinges & door hardware, I grabbed a very simple doorknob from Ace hardware.
 I didn’t want anything to complete with the door, and I didn’t see the need for a deadbolt with all the glass?
 Our door is not visible from the street at all so I’m comfortable with the full glass top portion, and the difference it makes in that entryway is amazing!
 I’ve got a project coming up in a few weeks and light that comes pouring in is really going to be evident.

 When the opportunity came up to partner with Simpson Door Company it was a dream come true!
 They make just about every shape, size and configuration of door your can imagine.
 And I got to design every single element of this one myself.
 From the wood species (I went with White Birch), to the glass style (Beveled for me!), to the design layout on the bottom of the door.